Yneth/projectr/analytics-worker/readme.md

 * To generate client_id use gtag script;
 * To debug correctness of event request, use `/debug` at the beginning of the uri;
 * To validate event sending, use `Reports > Realtime` tab;
+* client_id can be random.
+Maybe, I was a bit inattentive on this one, but I did not receive events in Realtime tab.
+Need to recheck.

 # Useful resources:
 * https://ga-dev-tools.google - to test events